TOAST-DOCS/Storage-Block-Storage/en/public-api.md

 | tokenId | Header | String | O | Token ID |

 #### Response
-This API does not require a request body.
+This API does not return a response body.